 15. Do you maintain a separate site for sick or wounded Detainees?
 If so where is it and how does your unit maintain the security and safeguarding of Detainees there?
 How about female Detainees?
 How and where do you house them?
-(1.1, 1.2, 1.8, 2.1, 3.1) AR 190-8 para 3-4 b females will be separated from males
+(1.1, 1.2, 1.8, 2.1, 3.1) AR 190-8 para 3-4.b ...females will be separated from males.

 16. What are the procedures for transporting and evacuating detainees?
 What procedures are in place to account for or dispose of captured enemy supplies and equipment?
 (1.1, 1.2, 1.5, 4.1) AR 190-8, paragraph 1-4g(3), (Commanders will collect and dispose of captured enemy supplies and equipment through theater logistics and EOD channels.)
-AR 190-8, paragraph 1-4g(5), (Commanders will establish guidance for the use, transport, and evacuation of detainees in logistical support channels.)
+AR 190-8, paragraph 1-4g(5), (Commanders will establish guidance for the use, transport, and 190-8, paragraph 1-4g(5), (Commanders will establish guidance for the use, transport, and revacuation of detainees in logistical support channels.)
 AR 190-47, paragraph 11-3(4)(a), Guard requirements for prisoners being transported outside an ACS facility, by means of foot, motor vehicle, or aircraft (other than AIREVAC or U.S. Marshals Service aircraft) are as follows: (a) Trained correctional, military police or security personnel: Under maximum custody circumstances, there will be one guard per restrained prisoner and two unarmed guards or one armed guard per unrestrained prisoner.
 Under medium custody circumstances, there will be one guard per five prisoners.
 In minimum custody circumstances there will be one guard per ten prisoners.
 Trustee guards will be determined by the ACS facility commander. (b) Non-correctional personnel: It is required that at least one guard be a SGT or above who is equal or senior to prisoners in a pretrial status.
-Under maximum custody circumstances, prisoners will have two guards per prisoner.
+Under maximum dy circumstances, prisoners will have two guards per prisoner.
 In medium custody